If I was to ask you today, “Is the stock market in an uptrend, downtrend, or a lateral consolidation,” what would you answer?

 - Sideways consolidation: neither making significant new highs or new lows

 There that was easy.
 Well, not quite.
 There are also time-frames to consider.
 For this, I will refer to Charles Dow’s classification.

-Types of Stock Price Timeframes
+Types of Stock Trend Timeframes

 - Short Term: Days to weeks